blmage/stripped-aeson/README.md

 [![GitHub CI](https://github.com/blmage/stripped-aeson/workflows/CI/badge.svg)](https://github.com/blmage/stripped-aeson/actions)

-A layer around the [deriving-aeson](http://hackage.haskell.org/package/deriving-aeson) package, with the ability to strip one or more fields from the JSON output, and recover them when decoding using some specified defaults.
+A layer around the [deriving-aeson](https://hackage.haskell.org/package/deriving-aeson) package, with the ability to strip one or more fields from the JSON output, and recover them when decoding using some specified defaults.

 ### Usage

+#### Example

-Because an example speaks more than a thousand words, have a look at this example `Main`:
+Because an example speaks more than a thousand words, let's start by having a look at this `Main` module:

 ```haskell
 {-# LANGUAGE DataKinds                  #-}